Founder and Board Chair

 Chief Technology Officer

 Terik Weekes grew up on the island of Nevis in the Caribbean.
-Through his experiences of immigrated to the United States, he became devoted to racial justice and equity.
+Through his experiences of immigrating to the United States, he became devoted to racial justice and equity.
 He has served as an integral part of the creation of The A to Z Medical Excellence Scholarship.

 He attended Embry-Riddle Aeronautical University in Florida where he received a Bachelor of Science in aerospace, aeronautical, and astronautical engineering.
 He now works for Elroy Air, a cargo drone startup in San Francisco.
 He leads design and construction of Chaparral, a hybrid-electric autonomous aircraft that will ferry express packages, spare parts, disaster relief and military supplies nearly 500 kilometers, or roughly the distance between San Francisco and Los Angeles.